You may find yourself working with individuals and communities from any background.

 Several HEIs offer '2+1' programmes, where a graduate with a health-related degree can obtain APL and complete their pre-registration nurse training in two (rather than three) years, then follow this with the 1 year full-time SCPHN/HV programme.

 If you are already working as a nurse or midwife, your current employer may be able to second you onto a training programme.
-Further information can be obtained from the Community Practitioners and Health Visitors Association (CPHVA) website and the health visiting lead at each strategic health authority (SHA).
+Further information can be obtained from the Community Practitioners and Health Visitors Association (CPHVA) website and the health visiting lead at each local education and training board (LETB).